The future of home heating – what can you expect?

 The UK’s homes and the people living in them are diverse, and each one will require a different approach to decarbonisation.
 What works for a mid-century terraced house is unlikely to work for a modern detached house.

-In the coming years, we’ll start to see a move away from gas towards alternative heating systems powered by electric, hydrogen, and biofuels.
+In the coming years, we’ll start to see a move away from gas towards future-proof heating systems powered by electric, hydrogen, and biofuels.

 The challenge for the heating industry will be to find solutions that are suitable for different types of houses – and there is a lot to take into consideration: